WildernessLabs/docfx/guides/Getting_Started/Hello_World/index.md

 # Hello, World

-Meadow applications are .NET Framework 4.7.1 console applications.
-To access the GPIO and Meadow-specific features, your project needs to reference the Meadow.Core library which is available from NuGet.
+Meadow applications are just familiar .NET Framework 4.7.1 console applications.
+To access the GPIO and Meadow-specific features, your project references the **Meadow.Core** library.

+Let's create a new Meadow app!

 ## Prerequisites

-You'll need to install Visual Studio: [available here](https://visualstudio.microsoft.com/downloads/)
+You'll need Visual Studio: [available here](https://visualstudio.microsoft.com/downloads/)

-You can any edition including Enterprise, Professional, or the free Community edition.
+You can use any edition including Enterprise, Professional, or the free Community edition.

 ### Windows